AJKAng-APU/V_Hack/README.md

-# HealthSync - Your AI Health Assistant
+# Young - Your AI Health Assistant

-HealthSync is a React-based mobile health application designed to help users track and manage their health with personalized AI assistance.
+Young is a React-based mobile health application designed to help users track and manage their health with personalized AI assistance.
 This README provides instructions for setting up and running the application from GitHub.

 ## Table of Contents